 Your PA is dedicated to take care of you.
 As the consumer, it is up to you to create a schedule that fits all of your needs, but also one you can commit to.
 If you expect your PA to be on time- so should you.

 In some ways, your PA is technically your employee.
 While you direct your care, it’s important to recognize that it is never helpful to come across as bossy.
 For this reason, if your respect your PA, they will respect you back.

 Speaking politely to your PA will only improve your home health care experience.
 Cursing, raising your voice, or using inappropriate language with your PA can create unpleasant and unwanted tension. and make your home health care experience a lot less pleasant.

 Being able to receive the home health care services you need are crucial to you living a happy and healthy life.
 Having a trustworthy and responsible PA can create a much more positive home health care experience.
 Overall, the PA needs to make sure to take of you, your health, and your needs.
-However, it’s also up to you, the patient, to contribute to the working relationship as much as you can to get the best experience with your PA.
+However, it’s also up to you, the consumer, to contribute to the working relationship as much as you can to get the best experience with your PA.

 Please Note: Edison Home Health Care is a Fiscal Intermediary for CDPAP.
 We do not administer the program.
 We can help you navigate, but application and enrollment for CDPAP must go through your Local Department of Social Services or Medicaid plan.